bremen79/FighterDroid2P/README.md

 Last but not the least, I want to thank the beta testers:

+- Martin Biener for the first test on the Yoga Flame
 - chrisalddin for the many tests of the Yoga Flame version and for the idea to use numbers for the mapping
 - Amelia Celeste Burgos for the many tests of the Marvel vs Capcom 2 version
+- calwinarlo for finding a solution to the RetroArch multiple button issue
 - All the other people from Reddit, Facebook, Discord that encouraged me, even just with an emoticon :)